jdbeutel/ics699-docs/finalReport/finalReport.md

 messages, like a traditional web app, not the way that an Angular web app is supposed to work.

 ### AJAX, JSON, & REST

-Next I converted that page to the Angular style, using AJAX, and on the server side, converted its Grails controller to REST and JSON.
+Next I started converting the Settings page to the Angular style, using AJAX, and on the server side, converted its Grails controller to REST and JSON.
 The server sends the static page, and the Angular controller gets the data to fill in and initially display.
 The save button posts another AJAX request, without reloading the page.
 A successful